top of page

 • Ask if participants if they prefer to play for points or not.
 They may play by taking turns or even responding spontaneously to cards on the screen if counting points is not important to them.
 Playing by taking turns is the normal way as it is likely to guarantee fuller and more diverse participation.
 When playing by taking turns.

-• Make sure as facilitator to write down list of participant names on paper – the order of participant images on the screen is likely to change.
-Though it may be occasionally impossible for some, encourage participants to share their video as this enhances the sense of group cohesion and some cards ask for responses or gestures to be shown to each other.
+• Though it may be occasionally impossible for some, encourage participants to share their video as this enhances the sense of group cohesion and some cards ask for responses or gestures to be shown to each other.

 • Make a mark next to each name after the person has responded.
 This avoids confusion and shows which participants are less active.
 Use it to ask for additional comments - some people need encouragement.